Tuesday, 23 May 2023

 Other than that, though, Nicholas Courtney is wickedly amazing as he reprises his most famous of roles.
 It's particularly impressive that he must play the Brigadier from two different points in his life.
 There are certain subtleties that he puts into the portrayal that really do make it feel like we are witnessing Young Brigadier and Old Brigadier moving through their separate timelines.
 Showing us all that, even years later, Courtney was perfect for the part.

 Of course, Two Brigadiers from different time zones brings us to a very important point: Mawdryn Undead represents the show's first true attempt at doing something "timey whimey".
 There had been "stabs" at this sort of thing in stories like Day of the Daleks and The Space Museum.
 But this is the first story that really goes for it.
 That puts time travel and its various causes and effects at the forefront of the plot.
 It does so brilliantly.
-The Brigadiers finally having contact at the precise moment that they do (the Doctor even emphasises how they got it right down to the very nanosecond) is, perhaps, a tad difficult to swallow - but it's still great non-linear tale.
+The Brigadiers finally having contact at the precise moment that they do (the Doctor even emphasises how they got it right down to the very nanosecond) is, perhaps, a tad difficult to swallow - but it's still a great non-linear tale.
 I particularly love how the writer even sweats the small stuff.
 Like the way Young Brigadier takes the TARDIS homing beacon so that Old Brigadier can give it to the Doctor later.

 While the flashback sequence in this story isn't quite as exciting as the one they used last season in Earthshock, Mawdryin Undead is still a great little adventure that brings back a beloved character.
 It was great to get an update on him.
 But, of course, he's not the only figure from the past that makes a return in this tale.